founderswap/swap-anything/README.md

 algorithm will try to maximize number of matches and total score!

-This way we ensure that high wality matches are selected.
+This way we ensure that high quality matches are selected.

 ```python
 scores = [1, 1, 1, 1, 1, 9001, 1]